alierenak/alierenak.github.io/_pages/social.md

 ---

 **This page is under construction!**
 Hello!
 Thanks for your interest.
-I am planning to share posts about my life including my Spotify playlists, travel pictures and my cat.
+I am planning to share posts about my life including my Spotify playlists, travel pictures, my hobbies and pets.
 Come back again!